openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Parameter 9: ENABLE_CRC16

 ENABLE_CRC16
-ENABLE\_CRC16 parameter provides for an extra layer of redundancy in order to protect low bit rate transmissions against radio channel errors.
+<p&gtENABLE\_CRC16 parameter provides for an extra layer of redundancy in order to protect low bit rate transmissions against radio channel errors.
 This applies to the reports and frames sent spontaneous by WEM.
 Requests from the controller are always answered as asked.
 WEM will send CRC16 encapsulated frames to the associated node if this has proved to support it and the ENABLE\_CRC16 parameter is set to 1.
-Otherwise, reports will be sent with no extra CRC16 encapsulation.
+Otherwise, reports will be sent with no extra CRC16 encapsulation.</p&gt
 The following option values may be configured -:

 | Value  | Description |